OMNIA, ESPOO ADULT EDUCATION CENTRE

 • We will send you information about the online payment by email.

-• You can make a payment by logging in to the Ilmonet.fi service, from which the online payment will be redirected to the website of the Paytrail payment forwarding service.
+• You can pay the online payment by logging in to the Ilmonet.fi service, from which the online payment will be redirected to the website of the payment intermediary Paytrail.

-• If the student does not have an email address or does not pay the invoice in the Ilmonet.fi service, we will send a new invoice as an e-invoice to the student, electronically to the OmaPosti or Kivra service or by regular letter mail to their home address.
-The new invoice has a 21-day payment term from the invoice date and there are no additional costs.
+• If the student does not have an email address or does not pay the invoice in the Ilmonet.fi service, we will send a new invoice as an e-invoice to the student, electronically to the OmaPosti or Kivra service or by ordinary letter to their home address.
+The new invoice has a 21-day payment term from the invoice date and there are no additional costs on the invoice.

-• Students under the age of 18 need an adult to pay for the course fee.
+• Students under the age of 18 need an adult to pay for the invoice.
 We will need the payer’s full information, including personal identification number.
 The person paying the fee must enroll the underage student for their courses by calling the Espoo Adult Education Centre's customer service.

 • If the course is paid for by a company or association, the student must contact customer service to provide the necessary payment information when enrolling on the course.
 The invoicing address cannot be changed afterwards.